google/WebFundamentals/src/content/en/fundamentals/performance/speed-tools/index.md

 a bunch of abstract technical concepts and icons.](images/tech.svg){: .attempt-right }

-When performance data is collected within a controlled environment with predefined device and network settings.
+Lab data is performance data collected within a controlled environment with predefined device and network settings.
 This offers reproducible results and debugging capabilities to help identify, isolate, and fix performance issues.

 #### Strengths {: .compare-better }

 - Helpful for debugging performance issues
-- End-to-end and deep visibility into the user experience
+- End-to-end and deep visibility into the UX
 - Reproducible testing and debugging environment

 #### Limitations {: .compare-worse }